mui/material-ui/docs/src/pages/components/click-away-listener/click-away-listener.md

 ## Portal

-The following demo uses [`Portal`](/components/portal/) to renders the dropdown into a new "subtree" outside of current DOM hierarchy.
+The following demo uses [`Portal`](/components/portal/) to render the dropdown into a new "subtree" outside of current DOM hierarchy.

 {{"demo": "pages/components/click-away-listener/PortalClickAway.js"}}